abhilashahyd/ethdapp/README.md

-This is an application to enable blockchain enthusiast to get started with Distributed Applications in Angular.
+This is an application to enable blockchain enthusiasts to get started with Distributed Applications in Angular.

 The steps to get started: